$10,000 SIGN ON BONUS!

 - Collects and documents data related to patient s individualized care.

 - Demonstrates age-specific competency in assessment of patients by the ability to obtain and interpret information in terms of the patient needs, knowledge of growth and development, and understanding of the range of treatment needed by these patients.

 - Assesses patient/family need for education and uses an individualized approach in delivery style.

-- Performs reassessment based on unit standards, and changes in patient condition.
-Communicates changes to appropriate persons (MCP, NNP, partner, family) as indicated.
+- Performs reassessment based on unit standards, CPG's/ND's, protocols and changes in patient condition.
+Communicates changes to appropriate persons (MD, Supervisor, family) as indicated

-- Develops individualized patient/family plan of care using practice guidelines to meet identified needs.
-(Plan of Care includes current and anticipated actions focused on stabilization, care, and transport needs.)
+- Develops individualized patient/family plan of care using CPG/ND s, and practice guidelines/protocols to meet identified needs.
+(Plan of Care includes current and anticipated actions focused on care, education, discharge needs.)

 - Utilizes individualized assessment data to develop the patient/family s plan of care.

-- Revises plan of care based on patient s condition and transport conditions (weather, distance, mode.)
+- Revises plan of care based on patient s condition, interdisciplinary input, and family needs.

 - Implements and evaluates nursing actions in accordance with the individualized patient/family plan of care and patient condition/needs.

 - Oversees that the nursing and interdisciplinary plan of care/goals are coordinated, implemented, evaluated, and revised as needed.
 Identifies the need for interdisciplinary involvement/outside resources and follows through.
 Uses appropriate resources (Charge RN, CNS/Educator, PCM, MD, etc) to ensure that clinical outcomes are achieved.

 - Incorporates critical thinking into the delivery of clinical skills and in analyzing patient response to orders, tests, labs, medications, and treatments.

 - Demonstrates clinical competence in administering interventions according to identified standards and age specific needs.